vgupta117/assignment07/README.md

 **Font Families used in Assignment 7 website:**
-For the main header & navigation: Playfair Display, Merriweather, serif For sub heading and body text: Libre Baskervile, Lora, serif
+For the main header & navigation: Playfair Display, Merriweather, serif For section header & body text: Libre Baskervile, Lora, serif

 I chose *Playfair Display*, a google font for the main header and navigation menu because it is a transitional serif font well suited for titles with its very large x-height, short descenders, and extra short capitals

+F